Points to Improve Studying for COMPASS

 - Refer Books From Good Publishers:

-Your COMPASS study should be done from books that have detailed explanations in the answer keys.
+Your preparation should be done from books that have detailed explanations in the answer keys.
 Simply knowing what the answer is will not be as important as knowing how the answer was arrived at.
-Several guides are available in the market that are focussed on the COMPASS test, and picking one that has detailed answer keys and strategies will help you in your COMPASS study
+Several guides are available in the market that are focussed on the test, and picking one that has detailed answer keys and strategies will help you in your preparation for the test.

 - Minimise distractions from the internet: